stelzinga/MF/Management_Framework-Appendix.md

 ## Objective Definition (Framework)
 Objective Definition is about the differentiation between what constitutes a Routine, a Project or a standalone Task.
 This was previously explained in [Management Framework ## Objectives] and is elaborated on here.

-To be specific:
+Secifically:
 - Routines: linked to Run Goals i.e., focus is on generation of Revenue (prd), assuring Revenue is as expected, at lowest Cost and/or lowest Risk (ovs) but with some work done that does not directly or indirectly contribute to Revenue (ovh) or to assure the previous Goals are all optimised (mgt).
 - Projects: focus is on Change Goals i.e., the improvement of the Run.

-There are cases where work is being asked to be performed which is neither specifically Run and also not a Project.
-In that case the Manager has two options to record that work:
+- Task: a catch-all for "things to do" but less formal than Projects and on a smaller scale i.e., cases where Work is being asked to be performed which is neither specifically Run and also not really a Project.
-- Run Goal = ovh -> Run Sub-Goal = one-off
-- Change Goal = oth

 The differentiating factor is whether it it worth tracking as an actual Project or not.
 ________________________________________
 ## Objectives Properties (Framework)
 Objectives have various properties that were explained in the Management Framework Profile.
 Here a deep dive is done on properties of an Objective.